pyg-team/pytorch_geometric/docs/source/tutorial/create_gnn.rst

 The "MessagePassing" Base Class
 -------------------------------

-PyG provides the :class:`~torch_geometric.nn.conv.message_passing.MessagePassing` base class, which helps in creating such kinds of message passing graph neural networks by automatically taking care of message propagation.
+:pyg:`PyG` provides the :class:`~torch_geometric.nn.conv.message_passing.MessagePassing` base class, which helps in creating such kinds of message passing graph neural networks by automatically taking care of message propagation.
 The user only has to define the functions :math:`\phi` , *i.e.* :meth:`~torch_geometric.nn.conv.message_passing.MessagePassing.message`, and :math:`\gamma` , *i.e.* :meth:`~torch_geometric.nn.conv.message_passing.MessagePassing.update`, as well as the aggregation scheme to use, *i.e.* :obj:`aggr="add"`, :obj:`aggr="mean"` or :obj:`aggr="max"`.

 This is done with the help of the following methods: